 Prohibited Behavior at the Test Center

 To ensure fairness for all examinees, avoid disturbances in the testing room, and protect the security of the test materials, certain behaviors are prohibited at the test center.
-You will be dismissed and your answer document will not be scored if you are found engaging in any of these behaviors.
+You will be dismissed and your test will not be scored if you are found engaging in any of these behaviors.
 For more information view the Prohibited Behavior at the Test Center section of the Terms and Conditions (PDF).

 Test Security Hotline